NuGet/docs.microsoft.com-nuget/docs/create-packages/set-package-type.md

 The format of a package type string is exactly like a package ID.
 That is, a package type is a case-insensitive string matching the regular expression `^\w+([_.-]\w+)*$` having at least one character and at most 100 characters.

-The format of a package type version is exactly like a [`Version`](/dotnet/api/system.version) string.
+If provided, the package type version is a [`Version`](/dotnet/api/system.version) string.
 The package type version is optional and defaults to `0.0`.